RyanVNgo/RyanVNgo/README.md

 Outside of programming I like tech, gaming, coffee, astrophotography, F1🚜, and K-pop. <sub>*(stan Aespa)*</sub>
 -->

-A recent Comp-Sci graduate from San Diego State University that likes writing software, especially for projects or systems that aim to benefit people, our world, or our understanding of everything around us.
+A recent Comp-Sci graduate from San Diego State University interested in building high-quality software tools and solutions with the goal of expanding human knowledge and enhancing quality of life.

 I'm a strong proponent for software craftsmanship.
 The type that emphasizes clean code, thorough documentation, and resiliency to change.